Navigating Property Management Fees in Brisbane

 What are property management fees?

-Property management fees are the costs associated with hiring a professional to manage your rental property.
+Property management fees are the costs associated with hiring a professional to manage your rental property and maintain the strict legislative requirements that are attached to owning an investment property.

 This typically includes: